-- 1.6.1 The Governance Committee shall meet at least four times per year with a specific remit as the core of each meeting, although any appropriate matters may be considered at any meeting. - 1.6.2.
+1.6.1 The Governance Committee shall meet at least four times per year with a specific remit as the core of each meeting,

+- although any appropriate matters may be considered at any meeting. - 1.6.2 The Committee will also periodically review its own effectiveness and report the results of that review to the Board. - 1.6.3.
 Joint Meetings of the Audit and Governance Committees shall be convened as and when required, with a specific remit as the core of each meeting, although any appropriate matters may be considered at any meeting.